trisulnsm/dinodoc/trisuldocs/docs/ag/basictasks/startstop.md

 ## Start and Stop Trisul

-:::tip Start Stop from Web UI
+:::info Start Stop from Web UI

 Login as admin to the Trisul UI